• Skip to primary navigation

 Description

-These Mexican Chocolate Truffles are an easy homemade chocolate recipe.
+These Mexican Chocolate Truffles have a creamy filling that's lightly spiced and coated in dark chocolate.
 Paleo, Vegan, nut free and dairy free!

 Ingredients